Kyrgyzstan – Uzbekistan Tour

 • English-speaking local guide accompanying the group in each country.

-• All entry fees as per the itinerary.
+• All entry fees as per itinerary.

 • Train tickets Bukhara – Samarkand.